microsoft/PlanetaryComputerDataCatalog/docs/overview/environment.md

 ![JupyterHub menu to stop the server](images/hub-home.png)

-Note that we will automatically stop servers that seem to be idle.
+Note that we will automatically stop servers that seem to be idle for twenty minutes.

 ## Using JupyterLab